Pork belly and bacon are delicious cuts of pork and make a great addition to any meal.

 Because bacon is usually very fatty, the best cooking methods are frying and grilling, which crisp up the fat.

-It's best to cook bacon over a medium rather than high heat, as the fat can burn quickly.
+It's best to cook bacon over medium rather than high heat, as the fat can burn quickly.

 Start with a cold pan or grill to prevent curling, and separate the bacon in the pan so that it does not tear.